All Club/Society Execs – and especially Treasurers – must ensure that funds:

 Subsidising Event Costs

-Funds can be used to subsidise members’ participation at the Club’s events, providing this is within reasonable levels and maintains a sensible level of retained funds to ensure the long term sustainability of the Club.
+Funds can be used to subsidise members’ participation at the Societyies/Club’s events, providing this is within reasonable levels and maintains a sensible level of retained funds to ensure the long term sustainability of the Club.
 Non-members cannot be subsidised.

 Gifts for Speakers

 Gifts for speakers, coaches or other volunteers may be bought, provided the cost value does not exceed £20.
 This is to avoid issues around payment-in-kind (and associated tax implications) and bribery legislation.
-Reasonable travel (standard, not first class, etc.) and subsistence costs can be covered, provided these are agreed in advance with your Sports Coordinator.
+Reasonable travel (standard, not first class, etc.) and subsistence costs can be covered, provided these are agreed in advance with your Coordinator.

 Prizes can be made available for competitions where success is a demonstrable matter of skill rather than luck – this is what differentiates a competition from a lottery (running a lottery requires registration with Coventry council and is covered by the Gambling Act 2005).
-The competition prizes must be wholly funded from entry fees and sponsorship specific to the competition – Club funds cannot be used to subsidise prizes.
+The competition prizes must be wholly funded from entry fees and sponsorship specific to the competition – Society/Club funds cannot be used to subsidise prizes.